 Everest base camp trek, the famous trekking trail is known all around the globe, a dream of travelers from all around the globe.
-But many of the travelers are unknown about the Distance they need to hike, the length of the trail they are going to explore and the elevation where they will be at.
-Unknowingly they travel to Everest base camp and are not able to complete as some of them are affected by altitude sickness and so.
+But many travelers are unknown about the Distance they need to hike, the length of the trail they are going to explore, and the elevation where they will be at.
+Unknowingly they travel to Everest base camp and are not able to complete it as some of them are affected by altitude sickness and so.

 Everest base camp trek is a moderate trek for those who have walking experience of about 5 to 6 hours a day.
-But its harder for those who have less experience about hiking and walking.
-Basically, during Everest base camp trek you need to at least hike for about 5 to 6 hours a day so if you are to prepare for that you are ready to do the Everest base camp trek.
-Now, we will talk about the distance, length, and elevation about Everest base camp trek.
+But it's harder for those who have less experience with hiking and walking.
+Basically, during the Everest base camp trek, you need to at least hike for about 5 to 6 hours a day so if you are to prepare for that you are ready to do the Everest base camp trek.
+Now, we will talk about the distance, length, and elevation of the Everest base camp trek.

-But the length is determined accordingly how the package is designed.
-Normally, Standard 14 days Everest base camp trek has hiking schedule for 9 days with an average of 15 KM a day.
+But the length is determined accordingly to how the package is designed.
+Normally, the Standard 14 days Everest base camp trek has a hiking schedule of 9 days with an average of 15 KM a day.

 To make the walking less difficult you can have a porter who will carry your large bags.
 This will allow you to focus on getting yourself safely to EBC and back down the trail.

-Although 15km per day did not seem long, yet the steep and rocky terrain, gradual ascent and high altitude will slow you down.
+Although 15km per day did not seem long, the steep and rocky terrain, gradual ascent, and high altitude will slow you down.
 This is more difficult in winter when the snow and ice cover the trails.

 But, it is still safe to say that the distance is very attainable for people from all age groups.

-You can complete the Everest Base Camp trek by 10, 11,12 or more days.
+You can complete the Everest Base Camp trek in 10, 11,12, or more days.
 This depends on one’s physical strength and time preference.

 Whatever the distance you cover each day, you will have many options for food and accommodations along the route.
 Although tired you will become after day-trek, your tiredness exhausts in the cozy beds and warm soups of the tea houses end route.